<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Here are some sources to check before going shopping:

-• Call Your Utility Provider: Some utility companies run programs that give you an incentive (rebate) off new energy-conserving appliances.
+- Call Your Utility Provider: Some utility companies run programs that give you an incentive (rebate) for new energy-conserving appliances.
 You’ll want to call ahead of time to find out before making your purchase decisions.

 Bonus: Why Have Appliance Purchases Accelerated?